 REAL QUICK: WHAT IS TRUST ADMINISTRATION?

 Trust administration is where there is an existing trust that needs to be administered.
-It either needs to be administered because the person who created is unable to administer it or has passed away.
+A trust administration is necessary if the person who created the trust is no longer able to administer it themselves or if they have passed away.

 When there is an existing trust, it is very easy to administer it.